Pregnancy after loss: Clear guidance on paracetamol use

 We know that pregnancy after loss can be a very frightening and anxious time, which is why clear guidance around taking medication is so important.

-Following recent claims, the UK medicines regulator, the Medicines and Healthcare products Regulatory Agency (MHRA), have confirmed that there is no evidence that taking paracetamol during pregnancy causes autism in children.
+Following widely shared claims in September 2025, the UK medicines regulator, the Medicines and Healthcare products Regulatory Agency (MHRA), reiterated that there is no evidence that taking paracetamol during pregnancy causes autism in children.

 Paracetamol remains the recommended first-choice painkiller during pregnancy when used as directed.
 The MHRA stresses that it is safe when taken at the lowest effective dose, for the shortest time needed.
 They also highlight that untreated pain and fever in pregnancy can carry their own risks, so managing symptoms appropriately is important.